abhiramasonny/jaithon/README.md

 ## Usage

-To use the array compiler/interpreter on UNIX, follow these steps:
+To use the compiler/interpreter on UNIX, follow these steps:

 ```bash
 git clone https://github.com/abhiramasonny/jaithon